Skip to content

 Condo corporations are legally required to take action immediately if a vibration:

-• Is causing an unreasonable nuisance, annoyance or disruption
+• Is causing an nuisance, annoyance or disruption

 • Violates the Condo Act or the condo corporation’s governing documents.